STABILIZING INTERFACE

 • Documentation-controlled scope with full traceability

-Technical validity and institutional defensibility remain visible from network measurement through depot correction and operational enablement.
+Technical validity and operational accountability remain visible from network measurement through depot deployment and maintenance coordination.